nbrest/kamehouse/docs/installation/installation.md

       ```
     - linux:
       - The config files are in /etc/mysql
       - The file to update depends on the mariadb version you are using.
-It could be mariadb.conf, 50-server.conf
+It could be 50-server.conf in a subfolder of /etc/mysql or mariadb.conf
       ```
       default-time-zone='+10:00'
       secure-file-priv=""